Allen School Peer Advising

 Maximum Number of Appointments: A student may only schedule a maximum of three peer advising appointments per quarter.
 Additionally, students may schedule no more than one appointment in any 14 day period (2 week period).
 Please note that our peer advisers are not available for appointments during finals week of each quarter in addition to winter break, spring break, and summer break.

 New appointments are available to book up to 3 weeks in advance.
-If you are seeing no available meetings please check back for more availability regularly as students reschedule/cancel appointments and that can make new appointments available that were previously not showing as options.
+If you see no available meetings please check back for more availability regularly as students reschedule/cancel appointments and that can make new appointments available that were previously not showing as options.

 If you can’t find an appointment and need to talk about an immediate problem, current and prospective Allen School students can attend our Quick Questions (drop-in advising hours) to talk with a staff adviser.
 Quick Questions are available M-F during the academic year.
 You can also contact our Peer Advisers via email: peer-adviser@cs.washington.edu.